copyleft-org/copyleft-guide/CONTRIBUTING.md

     upstream repository a more descriptive name, since below you'll add the official repository as well).

-3. Now, add to your clone a copy of the "real" Conservancy policies repository, and make a branch that tracks the official version:
+3. Now, add to your clone a copy of the "real" copyleft.org tutorial repository, and make a branch that tracks the official version:

         $ git remote add copyleft-tutorial-official git@gitorious.org:copyleft-org/tutorial.git